 The cathode is the positive electrode.
 This is where all the different chemistries come into play.
 The cathode is what determines the overall lithium chemistry.
 Like the anode, a current collector is combined with the material so the flow of electrons can occur.
 The cathode is typically combined with an aluminum film.
 As shown above there are many different chemistries.
 The key differences between them is temperature at which they react with the electrolyte (thermal runaway) and the voltages they produce.

 The electrolyte allows the transfer of the lithium-ions between the plates.
 Typically, it is composed of different organic carbonates, such as ethylene, carbonate, and diethyl carbonate.
 The different mixtures and ratios vary depending on the application of the cell.
 For example, for a low temperature application the electrolyte solution will have a lower viscosity compared to one made for a room temperature environment.
 Lithium salts are essential in the mixture of the electrolyte, the salt determines the conductivity of the solution as well as aids in the formation of the solid electrolyte interface (SEI).
-In lithium batteries lithium hexafluorophosphate (LiPF6) is the most common lithium salt.
+In lithium batteries, lithium hexafluorophosphate (LiPF6) is the most common lithium salt.
 LiPF6 can produce hydrofluoric acid (HF) when mixed with water.
 The SEI is a chemical reaction between the lithium metal and electrolyte.
 Under normal conditions the cell manufacturer typically slow charges the cell to form an even SEI on the carbon anode.

 Lithium-ion cell separators are porous plastic films that prevent direct contact of the anode and cathode.
 The films are usually 20 μm thick and have small pours that allow lithium ions to pass through during the charge and discharge process.
 A “shutdown” separator is the most common.
 This separator will close the pours to prevent lithium ions to pass through, once the cell is out of the temperature range or a short occurs.
 Separators continue to be developed today to improve safety, while also increasing the capacity of the cells.
 For further review, you can look at these two articles.
 The Top Lithium Battery Uses and Why Does a Lithium-ion Battery Work Better For Forklifts.

 We at Flux Power pride ourselves in being experts in energy storage solutions.
 This is why we chose a superior battery chemistry that has been proven through decades of research and deployment in multiple applications.
 In addition our energy storage solutions have numerous advantages over current lead-acid technology.
 For further details on the differences between lithium-ion and lead-acid, review this article, "Are Lithium-ion Batteries Better than Lead-Acid for Forklifts."